-You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of accepting your application.
+Your mortgage lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of receiving your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your loan application.

-The estimate depends on the loan amount, and RESPA requirements dictate that it has to include all closing costs and fall within a narrow range of accuracy.
-I'll go over the estimate and let you know if it all looks adequate.
+This estimate is based on the loan amount.
+RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy, and I'll study the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will probably take place at a title company or escrow office and will likely be a smooth and pleasant affair.
+Then we'll close on your house.
+This will likely happen at a title company or escrow office and will likely be a smooth and pleasant affair.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just call me at (417) 334-1374 or e-mail me at .
+And if you need anything, just contact me at (417) 334-1374 or e-mail me at .